Learn the best DIY tips to fix your headphone or earphone wires at home with this simple step-by-step guide.

 - Start stripping the wire.
-Strip-off the insulation to reveal the wires inside.
-If you see two wires that are stuck together, carefully separate the two using a knife/cutter.
-Remove the outer shielding by running a wire stripper through it little by little (1/4″ to 1/2″ cuts).
+Strip off the insulation to reveal the wires inside.
+If you see two wires stuck together, carefully separate the two using a knife or cutter.
+Remove the outer shielding by slowly running a wire stripper through it (1/4″ to 1/2″ cuts).
 Continue cutting until you see a broken wire that needs repairing.
 The inner layer of the headphone cable may reveal differently-colored wires.
 Generally, the colored wires ( red, green, blue, or copper) transmit sound, and the single bare and uninsulated wire is the ground wire.

 - Cut the wire.
 If the wires inside are shredded and threads are showing, cut the headphone wire.
-Do this so that they’ll be more uniform and easier to work with.
+Do this so that they become more uniform and easier to work with.

 - Wrap each wire carefully with electrical tape.
 After the internal wires have cooled completely, wrap each wire with electrical tape to keep them from touching each other and avoid any possible short-circuit situation.

-- Insert and heat the heat-shrink tubing to securely cover the headphone cord.
-Carefully insert the heat-shrink sleeve into your headphone wire and apply enough heat to it in order to constrict it.
+- Place and heat the heat-shrink tubing securely over the headphone cord.
+Carefully place the heat-shrink sleeve over your headphone wire, then heat to constrict it.
 This sleeve will protect and insulate your newly-repaired headphone wire.
 Alternatively, you may also use electrical tape to wrap the wires if you don’t have heat-shrink tubing on hand.

-If you’re not that handy with soldering, no worries!
-You can still fix your broken headphone wires with simpler tools.
+If you’re not that handy at soldering, no worries!
+You can still fix your broken headphone wires using simpler tools.

 - Remove the rubber covering or sheath.
 Using a wire stripper (or cutter), remove the rubber covering of the wire to reveal the stripped wires.
-Be very careful not to cut through the wire.
+Be very careful not to cut through any wires.

 - Separate the wires by color.
 Separate the colored wires (right headphone cable = red wires, left headphone cable = blue/green wires) from the other wires by twisting them together and moving them to the side.
 Also, do this with the ground wires (copper or gold wires).
 Repeat the same to the other side of the cable.
-If you want an illustration of how it’s done, this youtube video will show you how.
+If you want an illustration showing how this is done, you can refer to this Youtube video.

 - Isolate the wirings.
 Splice the colored wires from either side by twisting them together.
-Afterwards, use electrical tape to isolate the colored wires and the ground wires from each other.
+Afterward, use electrical tape to isolate the colored wires from the ground wires.